 New York: End Puppy Mill Cruelty in the Empire State

-New Yorkers have a unique opportunity to make a huge difference for pets across the state this year.
-State Senator Michael Gianaris and Assemblymember Linda Rosenthal are sponsoring legislation (A.6298/S.4234) that would prohibit the sale of dogs, cats and rabbits in pet stores across the state of New York.
+New Yorkers have an opportunity to make a huge difference for pets this year by supporting a bill to prohibit the sale of dogs, cats and rabbits in pet stores across the state.

-California and Maryland have already paved the way to help end puppy mill cruelty by passing statewide bans on the sale of dogs and cats in pet stores.
+California and Maryland have already paved the way to help end puppy mill cruelty by banning the sale of dogs and cats in pet stores.
 New York now has the chance to do the same.

 What You Can Do

-This is a huge moment for New York’s dogs, and they need your voice.
-Please speak up for this important measure by using the form below to contact your Assemblymember and Senator and ask them to support and pass this bill during the 2019 session.
+This is a huge moment for puppy mill dogs, and they need your voice.
+Please speak up for this important measure by using the form below to contact your Assemblymember and Senator—ask them to support and pass this bill during the 2019 session.